KaimingTao/Elementary/Simple-data-management.md

     - I don't fully trust them because it's a black box
     - The cloud storage is mostly bigger than the storage size of your local computer, so the true file won't be stored in your local machine by just a placeholder, when you access it, the software will download it.
 Which means for file you always want to access even without internet, It's not a good solution.
 - For important data, store self-encrypted version in cloud service, and also a local copy.

+## Personal data storage is a distributed system.

+We store data in our phones, computers, or cloud services.
+Hence it's distributed everywhere.
+So, folder or files that are copies won't be updated at the same time.
+We cannot be sure all of them can be accessed all the time.
+Even we have a method to synchornize all devices, it may fail and some backup may broken.

+We should accept it, and make sure the important thing is to use our data to finish our work.
+Not pay to much time to make the system perfect, because the cost won't profit much.